Microsoft’s EU data boundary will begin rollout in January 2023

 Adviser recommends that CNIL should fine Apple 6 million euros

 Lobby group, France Digitale, filed a complaint in 2021 against Apple.
 The group alleged that the iOS 14 software was not compliant with EU privacy laws.
-This complaint was investigated by Francois Pellegrini, who discovered that iOS 14.6 failed to obtain adequate consent from users in order to collect personal data, therefore breaching EU privacy laws.
+Reuters reported that this complaint was investigated by Francois Pellegrini, who discovered that iOS 14.6 failed to obtain adequate consent from users in order to collect personal data, therefore breaching EU privacy laws.
 The CNIL will make the final decision on the fine imposed.

 The ICO releases new rules for apps to increase consumer security and privacy

 A voluntary code of conduct for app developers and operators has been released.
 If implemented, this will enable security experts to alert app developers when there are software vulnerabilities, making sure that their security procedures are up to date.
 This development is in response to the lack of regulations governing app security which compromises the personal data of users.
 The government will work alongside app developers to implement these changes.

 Apple will introduce new security and privacy improvements amid an increase in cyber-attacks.
 Users will be able to back up their data on iCloud using end-to-end encryption, meaning that only the user will be able to access this data.
 It also protects users against the threat of hackers.
 Privacy groups have applauded this development, as it advocates for increased cyber protection against hackers and government surveillance.

 ICO fines five companies over £400,000 for making illegal marketing calls

 Head of the UK Information Commissioner’s Office stated that five rogue companies used pressure methods to sell electronic appliances and insurance.
 Almost half a million illegal calls were made, targeting individuals over 60.
 This fine contributes to more than £2 million in penalties issued by the ICO this year for spam calls, emails and texts.